Cell nucleus: PML-nuclear bodies

-B snurposomes are found in the amphibian oocyte nuclei and in Drosophila melanogaster embryos.
-B snurposomes appear alone or attached to the Cajal bodies in the electron micrographs of the amphibian nuclei.
-IGCs function as storage sites for the splicing factors.

 Paraspeckles

 Discovered by Fox et al. in 2002, paraspeckles are irregularly shaped compartments in the interchromatin space of the nucleus.
 First documented in HeLa cells, where there are generally 10–30 per nucleus, paraspeckles are now known to also exist in all human primary cells, transformed cell lines, and tissue sections.
 Their name is derived from their distribution in the nucleus; the "para" is short for parallel and the "speckles" refers to the splicing speckles to which they are always in close proximity.